 - Migrating containers to Google Cloud: Getting started

-- Migrating containers to Google Cloud: Migrating Kubernetes to GKE
+- Migrating containers to Google Cloud: Migrating to a new GKE environment

 - Migrating containers to Google Cloud: Migrating from OpenShift to Anthos (this document)

 This document is useful if you're planning to migrate from OpenShift running in an on-premises or private hosting environment, or in another cloud provider, to Anthos.
 This document is also useful if you're evaluating the opportunity to migrate and want to explore what it might look like.
 The target environment can be one of the following: